THE Q CENTRE

 The Salsa enjoyed a magical 2001 playoff run on their way to capturing their only BCHL championship.
 In the finals, Victoria defeated the Merritt Centennials four games to three.
-A huge crowd of 4,423 watched the series-deciding game seven victory at Memorial Arena.
+A huge crowd of 4,423 watched the series-deciding victory at Memorial Arena.

 In November 2002, voters of Victoria approved a referendum to build Save-on-Foods Memorial Centre.
 With Memorial Arena now officially being torn down, the Salsa returned to Esquimalt for 2002/03.
 To start the 2003/04 campaign, the Salsa relocated to Juan de Fuca Arena before moving into their current home at the Q Centre in February 2004.

 On August 10, 2005, Len Barrie, former Cougar player and ex-owner of the Tampa Bay Lightning, joined the ownership group.
 At the same press conference, they announced the Salsa name was being scrapped.
 To begin the 2006/07 season, the Victoria Salsa became the Victoria Grizzlies.